michaeljclark/rv8/README.md

 -------------

 RISC-V Meta is a suite of tools that operate on RISC-V ISA (Instruction Set Architecture) Metadata.
-The RISC-V Meta suite of tools can generate RISC-V instruction opcode maps, C headers and source containing instruction set metadata, instruction decoders, JIT encoder, instruction interpreters and LaTeX documentation (`riscv-parse-meta`).
+The RISC-V Meta tools can generate RISC-V instruction opcode maps, C headers and source containing instruction set metadata, instruction decoders, disassemblers, JIT encoders, instruction interpreters and LaTeX documentation.

-The suite also contains simple decoupled libraries with an ELF parser, a functional metadata based RISC-V disassembler (`riscv-parse-elf`), a RVC compressor / decompressor (`riscv-compress-elf`) plus library routines and tools for generating statistics on RISC-V executables (`riscv-histogram-elf`).
+The suite contains simple decoupled libraries including an ELF parser, a functional metadata based RISC-V disassembler (`riscv-parse-elf`), an extensible source generator (`riscv-parse-meta`), an RVC compressor / decompressor (`riscv-compress-elf`) plus library routines and tools for generating statistics on RISC-V ELF executables (`riscv-histogram-elf`).

 RISC-V Meta is the starting point for a RISC-V binary translation and security sandboxing investigation.

 The future goals of the RISC-V Meta project are: